simonberner/monthly-theme-widget/README.md

     </a>
 </p>

-This is a first small project to learn the fundamentals of how to create a simple Widget with an intent and configuration for iOS 16+.
+A small project to learn the fundamentals of how to create a simple Widget with an intent and configuration for iOS 17+.

 ---